dentonga4/docker-vault/README.md

 ### Docker Vault ###

-This is a repository which allows for the simple install of hashicorp vault within Docker on your local machine for testing purposes.
+This is a repository which provides a simple script for the installation of hashicorp vault within Docker on your local machine for testing purposes.

 #### Installation Steps ####